simondgt/lawnmower/README.md

 - A Lawnmower class that contains the state of a Lawnmower and a simple API to access/alter that state
 - A LawnProgram class that contains initial state of a Lawnmower and all the commands we want to apply on that lawnmower (turn left,  turn right, advance)
 - A Lawn that can tell if a given position is valid or not
-- A Simulation, that can simulate the execution of lawnPrograms over a given lawn
+- A Simulation, that can simulate the execution of lawn programs over a given lawn
 - A SimulationBuilder, that build a Simulation based on specified input.
 That input is defined by some specifications.
-- A InputFileIterator that opens a file and serves it to a SimulationBuilder as an input stream
 - App is the main class that takes care of arguments and world set up.
 It also notifies user if an error occurred.

 The final results are printed on stdout.